 - Cool completely on pan or a wire rack before glazing.

 - Make Glaze.
 Whisk together the confectioners' sugar and the cinnamon.
-Add the orange juice, 1 tbsp. at a time, until you reach a thick, pourable consistency.
+Add the orange juice, 1 Tablespoon at a time, until you reach a thick, pourable consistency.
 Use a spoon to drizzle the glaze over the cooled hamantaschen.

 - For the figs, I have used one 16 ounce package (with the listed amount of the remaining ingredients) and had leftover filling which I used on yogurt and ice cream!